thallosaurus/thallosaurus.github.io/README.md

 * Hyperlinking via HTML-Hashes in Markdown to get a seemless browsing experience
 * Optimizations for smartphones (testing is done on an iPhone 11 Pro btw)
 * NO trackers or cookies are being used
+* Recognizes System-wide Dark Mode setting (only works on supported browsers)

 ## Bugs
 * You tell me ;)